Owen Cobb 1:30 p.m., Dec. 11

 "Cover!," the guard yelled.
 Everyone fell to the ground and covered their heads.
 I thought it was some kind of drill and started to do the same but the probation officer who issued the command touched my arm and said," not you, ma'am."
 So went my first week in the tank with the violent offenders in a boys' prison.

-For the past two years, I have been teaching incarcerated youth.
+For the past two years, I have been teaching incarcerated youth at a place called Camp Barrett.
 I don't know that it changed who I am but it sure got my back up.
 I have never been around such predators before.
 Some saw me as an ally and tried to show me the ropes.
 Others tried to break me.

 Some showed me their darkness.
-A few informed me that they were satan.
-Ouija boards were a common past time for many of these young men.
+A few informed me that they were Satan.
+Ouija boards were a common amusement for many of these young men.
 The stories I heard about their drug experiences made me wonder how a society can deal with these lost souls.
 Each had a story.
 The snippets I heard about their early-on experiences made me wonder how to get these boys re-connected to a world where their potential for harm could be contained.

 One day, I was scheduled for a review by the principal (who never liked me to begin with) and as she approached my class, I asked the boys to back me up.
 As soon as she walked into the room and sat down in the back ready to evaluate me, the boys went into gear.
 I have never been so tickled as watching them try to help me look good for my boss.

-"May I read next Teacher Daniel?" one boy said.
+But on this day, the Barrett Boys had my back.
+"May I read next Teacher Daniel?" one boy with a swastika tattooed behind his ear said.
 "May I please read after him, ma'am," another said.
 One gang banger raised his hand and announced," You inspire me to teach."
 That episode cost me the rest of my Diet Coke.
 "Don't drink from it first next time," one boy said," your lipstick tastes funny."

 They were the baddest of the bad.
-"What are you doing here?, I asked so many of them.
+"What are you doing here,?"
+I asked some of them.
 "Don't acclimate.
 You do not belong here," I said to so many.
 "Get out of here and make your mother proud.
 "Smoked out, locked up or dead" was the response I got when I referred to mothers.
-Thank goodness grandmothers stepped in or some of these boys would not stand a chance against a society which feeds on the inferior feelings of many.
+Thank goodness grandmothers had stepped in or some of these boys would not stand a chance against a society which feeds on a person's history.

 Everytime they share their horrors, I live them and ask why God let this happen.
 I think it is to build soldiers with warrior energy that may save us all.
 I believe our country is in a spiritual crisis.
-We don't know who or what to believe from our government but that church message stays the same.
+We don't know who or what to believe and our current government is less than inspiring.
+The church message stays the same.
 "Fear not," is what my people believe and it is all that I am to stay with that thought.

 So many of the detainees fell for the ploy of running drugs across the border.
 Five thousand dollars was the payoff for having drugs strapped to one's body and successfully evading the border patrol.
 I could not find one boy who got the payoff.
 Each was caught on his first run.